jzkkaka/GEOG5990-zikang_ji/README.md

 # Run mode

-Press the Run file(F5) with final.py, there will be two new window pop-up in Spyder, model and figure 1.
+Press the Run file(F5) in final.py, there will be two new window pop-up in Spyder, model and figure 1.
 Then click the button model in the model, and click run model in the pull-down menu.
 The program should run automatically at the window model.

 # What should show in the program